Logiqx/wsw-results/docs/tech/technologies.md

-### WSL
+### Windows Subsystem for Linux (WSL)

-[WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) is the backend for Docker Desktop on Windows but it also allows Linux commands to be run natively:
+[WSL2](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) is the recommended backend for Docker Desktop on Windows but it also allows Linux commands to be run natively:

-- Native Linux commands such as find, grep, sed and awk.
+- Useful commands such as find, grep, sed and awk.
 - Packages such as git, jq and csvkit.
 - Entire shell scripts.